 “Seller Damage Triggering Event” is defined in Section 3.3(a)(i).

-“Severely Errored Second” means, in connection with any Transaction, any second in which more than two thousand four hundred (2400) Bit Errors have occurred.
+“Severely Errored Second” means any second in which more than two thousand four hundred (2400) Bit Errors have occurred.

 “SQoS” means the specified quality of service standards otherwise agreed to in respect of a relevant Transaction.

+[“Strike Price” means the price that is specified or otherwise determined in the Confirmation related to the applicable Option.]

 “Taxes” means any or all ad valorem, Bandwidth, consumption, electronic commerce, excise, fiber optic, gross receipts, privilege, property, occupation, sales, telecommunication (including without limitation, any tax or charge levied pursuant to the Telecommunications Act of 1996, or any state equivalent), transaction, transport, use, utility, and other taxes, governmental charges, licenses, fees, permits and assessments, or increases therein, other than those based on net income or net worth.

 “Term” means the time period described in Months and agreed to by the Parties in connection with a particular Transaction.

+“Trade Date” means the date on which the Parties agree to enter into a Transaction.

-“Transaction” means a transaction agreed to between the Parties in accordance with Section 1 hereof, relating to the sale of of[] Bandwidth Units and any amendment or modification of such transaction in accordance herewith.
+“Transaction” means a transaction agreed to between the Parties in accordance with Section 1 hereof, relating to a specific sale of, [or an Option to purchase,] Bandwidth Units, and any amendment or modification of such transaction in accordance herewith.

 “Transaction Agreement” means a written paper-based agreement executed by the Parties to form and effectuate a Transaction.
 A Transaction Agreement shall constitute a Confirmation for all purposes hereunder.